deignacio/the-game-bot/README.md

 ## TODO

 * I wanted to try to create a scatter plot using `ggplotnim`, but I couldn't get libcairo to work on my mac.
 Instead, I am just dumping to `csv` and using Google Sheets to visualize.
-* I want to add a bunch of more bots with more nuanced strategy.
+* I want to add a bunch of more nuanced strategies